-Decisions as to the selection of the teachers and scientists referred to in paragraphs 5 and 6 above shall be taken each year before the end of the month of September.
+Decisions as to the selection of the scientific scholars referred to in paragraphs 5 and 6 above shall be taken each year before the end of the month of September.

 The candidates eligible for the Physics Prize are those nominated by qualified persons who have received an invitation from the Nobel Committee to submit names for consideration.
 No one can nominate himself or herself.

-Below is a brief description of the process involved in selecting the Nobel Laureates in Physics
+Below is a brief description of the process involved in selecting the Nobel Prize laureates in physics.

 September – Nomination forms are sent out.
-The Nobel Committee sends out confidential forms to around 3,000 people — selected professors at universities around the world, Nobel Laureates in Physics and Chemistry, and members of the Royal Swedish Academy of Sciences, among others.
+The Nobel Committee sends out confidential forms to around 3,000 people – selected professors at universities around the world, Nobel Prize laureates in physics and chemistry, and members of the Royal Swedish Academy of Sciences, among others.